 Since its beginning, pharmacy has been practised in the community environment.
-Although other types of pharmacy practice have evolved from community pharmacy, about 70% of all pharmacy graduates still find their "place of practice" in a community setting.
-Today a community pharmacy may take one of many forms such as an independently-owned pharmacy, a chain drug store, or a unit within a department store, or a supermarket.
+Although other types of pharmacy practice have evolved from community pharmacy, a majority of pharmacy graduates still find their "place of practice" in a community setting.

 The community pharmacist is an important member of the health care team and, as well, a part of the business community.
 As such, the requirements of community practice include both professional capability, and management and marketing skills, with an understanding of competitive enterprise.